zkniebel/SitecoreUML/Documentation/chapter1.md

   * [x] Sitecore Field Editor **\(1.2.0\)**
   * [x] Attribute type name dash support **\(1.2.0\)**

-### Version 1.3 \(~ December 2018\)
+### Version 1.3 \(~ February 2018\)

-* Adds support for setting the default field section name in preferences, leaving the one in the Sitecore configuration to be a required backup value
-* New Diagrams Generated on Import
-  * Adds preferences option for generating module-specific diagrams
-* Makes the _TemplateRoot_ setting optional
-  * Falls back to the _/sitecore/templates_ folder
-  * Optional _exclusions_ configuration to define templates and paths to be excluded
-* New Diagrams Generated on Import
+* Helix Diagramming and Validation Features Support

-  * Adds new diagram generated on import for visualizing Helix layer dependencies
+* * Adds new diagram generated on import for visualizing Helix layer dependencies
   * Adds support for generating layer-specific diagrams in addition to all-inclusive ones
   * Adds Helix preferences for setting layer-root paths for Helix diagram generation
-* Updates the deployment to run validation and give the option to cancel the deployment if errors are detected
-* Adds "Add diagram set" command
+  * Adds support for Helix module-specific diagram generation

 * Help Fields in Sitecore Updated with Documentation field from StarUML
 * Documentation
   * Export as Html Docs
   * Layer Dependencies Diagram
   * Layer-Specific Diagrams
   * Helix layer-root path preferences

+### Version 1.4 \(~ January 2018\)

+* Adds support for deploying specific diagram sets
+* Adds support for setting the default field section name in preferences, leaving the one in the Sitecore configuration to be a required backup value
+* JSON Tools and Extensibility Documentation
+* Updates the deployment to run validation and give the option to cancel the deployment if errors are detected
+* Makes the _TemplateRoot_ setting optional
+  * * Falls back to the _/sitecore/templates_ folder
+    * Optional _exclusions_ configuration to define templates and paths to be excluded
+* Documentation
-* * Add Diagram Set command
+  * Add Diagram Set command
   * Developer Setup
   * Tutorials
   * Samples
   * Glossary

-### Version 1.4 \(~ January 2018\)

-* Adds support for deploying specific diagram sets
-* JSON Tools and Extensibility Documentation

 ### ...